ad-freiburg/elevant/README.md

 ### 2. Get data for the Entity Linker

+(These steps can be skipped.
+The resulting files are already on /nfs/students.)

 1. Get the following files (by Yi-Chun Lin; the files are currently located at /nfs/students/yi-chun-lin/database):
     + wikidata-wikipedia-mapping.csv
     + wikidata-familyname.csv